eeyearn/MavenOA/README.md

 A: Yes!
 But make sure you understand the code.
 We'll discuss your implementation.

 **Q: Which vector DB should I use?**
 A: ChromaDB is easiest for local development.
 Pinecone is great for cloud.
-Or suprise us with an even better DB.
+Or surprise us with an even better DB.

-**Q: Do I need to implement chat?**
+**Q: Do I need to implement chat with streaming?**
 A: It's optional.
 Focus on ingestion and search first.
-Chat is a bonus.
+Chat with streaming is a bonus.
+Otherwise, just a simple chat is alright!

 **Q: Can I modify the frontend or services?**
 A: You can, but focus on implementing the tools.
 The architecture is already set up.